DBozhinovski/astro-massively/README.md

 Title, navigation links, social media links, URL etc. can be customized from the `./src/config.ts` file.

+Changing these allows you to easily have a ready-to-deploy webpage without touching any code.

 ## Development and customization notes